crpietschmann/VirtualRouter/readme.md

 The original, open source Wifi Hotspot for Windows 7, Windows 8.x and Windows Server 2012 and newer!

 > Feel free to use Virtual Router as-is.
 The latest realesed version still works just fine.
-However, this project has been archived (and made read-only) as this project will no longer be updated.
-I'm Chris Pietschmann, the creator of Virtual Router, and I truly thank the MILLIONS of people for using Virtual Router over the years!
+However, this project will no longer be updated.
+I'm Chris Pietschmann, the creator of Virtual Router, and I truly thank the **MILLIONS of users** for using Virtual Router over the years!
 Feel free to keep using Virtual Router where it provides value.

 ## What is Virtual Router?